Everything We Know About Chase Sapphire Airport Lounges

 We haven’t visited yet, but Chase has promised comfortable spots to work or relax, high-speed Wi-Fi and plenty of outlets, and complimentary drinks as well as la carte food (both with some local flair) available via mobile ordering.

-Las Vegas Chase Sapphire Lounge
+Las Vegas (LAS) Chase Sapphire Lounge

 But beyond its location and size, there are precious few details about Chase’s plans for its Las Vegas lounge – including what travelers may eventually find inside and when it may open.
 A spokesman for the Las Vegas airport said the airport and Chase are in the midst of negotiations for a final agreement on the lounge plans and construction.
-Chase confirmed to Thrifty Traveler it had won the bid for a Las Vegas airport lounge but did not provide any other details about its plans for the space.
+Chase previously confirmed to Thrifty Traveler it had won the bid for a Las Vegas airport lounge but did not provide any other details about its plans for the space.

 “A construction timeline won’t be settled until the agreement is finalized so it’s too soon to give any dates for work to commence or a targeted opening,” the airport spokesman said.

-New York-LaGuardia Chase Sapphire Lounge
+New York-LaGuardia (LGA) Chase Sapphire Lounge

 Philadelphia (PHL) Chase Sapphire Lounge

 In early December 2022, the Philadelphia International Airport (PHL) announced that it will be welcoming a Chase Sapphire Lounge.
-It’s the eighth confirmed location in Chase’s lounge plans.

 Details on the Philadelphia lounge are scant: There’s no current projected timeline for its opening, and a Chase spokesperson did not immediately respond to a request for comment.
 But here’s what we do know: At 20,000 square feet, it’ll be massive.